pauln/esphome-linp-doorbell-g03/README.md

 - A serial-to-USB adapter

 ## Configuration
-- Set your own WiFi credentials in the `wifi:` section of the YAML file, so that it knows how to connect to your network
+- Set your own WiFi credentials in the `wifi:` section of the YAML file, so that it knows how to connect to your network.
+The example config now uses the !secret directive; [see the ESPHome docs for information](https://esphome.io/guides/faq.html) if you're not familiar with this.
 - In the `sensor:` and `binary_sensor:` sections, you can reduce the number of `Button X Tune` and `Button X` entries if you only want to have states for the buttons which you actually have
 - If your button-triggered automation will be solely handled by Home Assistant (i.e. you're not intending to use ESPHome's on-node automation), you can remove the optional parts of the yaml - the entire `binary_sensor:` section and the "Tune Playing" `sensor`.
 - Technically, all of the sensors are optional (as of v0.4) - but it probably makes sense to keep at least the `Volume` sensor, and perhaps the `Button X Tune` sensor(s) for as many buttons as you have, so that the doorbell's current configuration is reported to Home Assistant.
 The remaining sensors may not be much use unless you plan to use on-node ESPHome automations.